nextcloud/documentation/admin_manual/configuration_server/caching_configuration.rst

 caching, where frequently-requested objects are stored in memory for faster retrieval.
 There are two types of caches to use: a PHP opcode cache, which is commonly called *opcache*, and data caching for your Web server.
-If you do not install a memcache you will see a warning on your ownCloud admin page.
+If you do not install and enable a local memcache you will see a warning on your ownCloud admin page.
 (A memcache is not required and you may ignore the warning if you prefer.)

 A PHP opcache stores compiled PHP scripts so they don't need to be re-compiled every time they are called.
 PHP bundles the Zend OPcache in core since version